mayurbhambhani/book-notes/Behave.md

 - Fear conditioning with seeing a face accompained with a shock occurs faster when the face belongs to a race different than the subject's
 - If whites see a black face shown at subliminal speed(not enough for the brain to grasp what it actually saw) the amygdala activates.
 But if the face is shown longer enough then the prefrontal cortex is activated and inhibits the amygdala.
 - Side Note: This is described by Louis CK in a comedy routined.
 He talks about how will he feel seeing a huge black guy at a gas station where he is standing alone late night.
 He starts with fears and than convinces himself that here is nothing to fear.
 - The brain has a cortical region called *fusiform face area* that is responsible for facial recognition.
 With subliminal signaling, it is less activated for other races.
 Multiple things about race are discussed.
-Eg How we are likely to mistake a cell phone for a gun if it is of an other race etc etc. How african the face is might determine how longer the sentence is.
+Eg How we are likely to mistake a cell phone for a gun if it is of an other race etc etc. How african the face is might determine how longer the prisom sentence is.
 - Other types of subliminal information also influences the brain.
 Gender is detected in 150 ms. Same for social status.
 - Direct Gaze, Open posture are signs of high social status, while averted gaze, sheltered torso are signs of subordinate social status.
 - Halo effect is also described.
 - Though we derive subliminal info from body cues.
 But we get most of the information from the faces.
 - The shape of the womens' faces changes subtly during the ovulatory cycle.
 Men prefer female faces more when they are ovulating.
 - People who look embarassed, blushing, eyes everted, face looking down, are easily forgiven.
-- In face also eyes give the most information.
+- In face also, eyes give the most information.
 - Lets discuss another sense which helps in subliminal messaging, smell.
 - Rats devote 40% of their brains to smell.
 We do 3%.
 - Our olfactory system sends more direct projections to the limbic system than other sensory systems.